Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_frances.md

 Response:
 - Thanks for your response!
 I did end up cleaning the data (you're right, it makes it difficult to read).
 I didn't even think about building a scraper through command line, that's so neat!

+Visit (Sonia)
+- Your code is really easy to follow since you show plenty of samples of data structures and other objects as you're working with them.
+It's easy to just skim through and glance.
+- I was wondering, is there a way you're going to automatically label the works in your dataset for what era and genre they are?
+And similarly with metric conformity in the text as mentioned in your project plan.
+It might be time-consuming to do this manually unless you're just planning to pick a few examples.
+- For some reason I always imagined web crawling/scraping spiders as being really slow, so it was good/surprising to see yours only taking about 10 seconds.